 Read: Transformer Oil Testing

 Hot Oil Circulation Process

 |The Hot Oil Circulation process for Transformer Oil Filtration|

 The contaminated oil in a transformer can be treated and the impregnated paper insulation of the transformer can be upgraded by employing closed-circuit continuous circulation of heated dehumidified and filtered oil in the transformer.

-The contaminated oil is extracted from the bottom of the transformer, treated in the filter plant by heating, de-sludging and degassing in a vacuum and the filtered oil is readmitted into the transformer at the top.
+The contaminated oil is extracted from the bottom of the transformer, treated in the Transformer Oil Filtration Plant by heating, de-sludging and degassing in a vacuum and the filtered oil is readmitted into the transformer at the top.